The Ultimate Guide to LinkedIn Marketing

 Use rich media to showcase your professional brand.

-In the “Experience” tab, you can showcase your specializations and interests by including rich media.
+In the “Experience” tab, you can showcase your specializations and interests by adding rich media.
 It can be anything related to your job, like a sample report or work plan.
 You can also use your “Skills” tab to showcase your specializations and interests, such as certifications, memberships, and work-related seminars.

 Showcase the skills you want to be known for.